A Lesson to Learn: Biofrontera Inc. (BFRI)

 BFRI’s Market Performance

-During the last 5 trading sessions, BFRI rose by +109.85%, in comparison to the 20-day moving average.
-In addition, Biofrontera Inc. saw -40.36% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BFRI rose by +211.02%, in comparison to the 20-day moving average.
+In addition, Biofrontera Inc. saw 79.14% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BFRI